 Diarrhea can be considered as a symptom of another health issue.
 It is usually triggered by food intolerance, infections, intestinal diseases, parasites, functional bowel disorders as well as reactions to certain medications.
 If the individual has stomach flu, it is a viral infection that results to severe diarrhea lasting for 1-3 days but can be treated with rest and modifications to the diet.
 As for food poisoning, it can be caused by ingestion of foods or beverages that are contaminated by viruses, bacteria or parasites.
 If you want to learn how to properly manage food poisoning, click here.

 The BRAT diet stands for banana, rice, applesauce and toast.
-These are the foods that must be eaten by an individual who is suffering from diarrhea.
+These are the foods that must be eaten by an individual who is suffering from the condition.
 Always remember that the foods eaten by the individual while diarrhea is present can either shorten the condition or even worsen it.

 The BRAT diet is composed of foods that are easily digested which makes the stools firm as well as preventing further irritation.
 The diet is used as long as the symptoms of the condition persist.
 Aside from the foods in this diet, the individual must be encouraged to increase the fluid intake in order to prevent dehydration.
 Once the symptoms diminish, the individual can start eating other foods and beverages that are allowed by the doctor.